|Recording Artist:||Bryan Adams|

 I can't remember the exact date of my first paying job as a musician, but it was sometime in 1965.
 I was 13 years old.
 My band -- which consisted of me and some guys from school -- had been hired to play for a "teen dance" at the Community Centre, located upstairs at the skating rink in the small town of Vanderhoof, British Columbia.

-It wasn't the first time I'd performed in front of an audience (our band had played several noon-hour concerts at school), but it was the first time I'd actually been paid for performing in front of an audience.
+It wasn't the first time I'd performed in front of an audience (our band had previously played several noon-hour concerts at school), but it was the first time I'd actually been paid to perform for an audience!

-It was only $2.50, but it opened up a world of possibilities.
-I mean, imagine being paid to do something you love!
+We were paid $2.50 each.
+Not exactly a king's ransom, but it opened up a world of possibilities.
+I mean, imagine being paid for doing something you love!

 This was a significant moment, a "career highlight", even if my "career" at that point was only a few months old.